Lodi2244/redactor-rails/README.md

 For each textarea that you want to use with Redactor, add the "redactor" class and ensure it has a unique ID:

     <%= text_area_tag :editor, "", class: "redactor", rows: 40, cols: 120 %>

-### Custom Your redactor

-If you need change some config in redactor, you can

-    $ rails generate redactor:config

-Then generate `app\assets\redactor-rails\config.js`.

-See the [Redactor Documentation](http://redactorjs.com/docs/settings/) for a full list of configuration options.

-If You Want To setup a new language in Redactor you should do two things:

-In you file `app\assets\redactor-rails\config.js` set option

-    "lang":'fr'

 ## Contributing